 Sugar is, in fact, deadly!!!

 Not only is sugar deadly, it is also very addictive.
-Therefore, it’s easier said than done - “to just give up sugar.”
-We try as we might, but the sweet cupboard is just too tempting!
-On an evening, when we are at home feeling a little bored or in the morning when we need a little sugar rush to get us started...
+Therefore, it’s easier said than done to just "give up sugar.”
+Try as we might, the sweet cupboard is often just too tempting!
+In the afternoon when we feel like something delicious with our cup of tea, or in the morning when we need a little sugar rush to get us started, or ...

-We make excuses for wanting more sugar, when really we should be cutting down on sugar.
-Even when the negative effects of eating too much sugar will start to show on our physical appearance and health factors.
-That is because our dependance on sugar gets too high and the dreaded cravings kick in, time and time again.
+We make excuses for wanting more sugar, even when the negative effects of eating too much sugar start to show in our physical appearance and health.
+That's because our dependence on sugar gets too high and the dreaded cravings kick in, time and time again.

-However, it is always important to remember that sugar does not provide the right nutrition for you.
-Instead, it robs our body of nutrition and supplements it with poison that makes us fat and tired, after the initial sugar rush.
-That is why we then crave more of it, in order to get that sudden rush of energy.
-Yet, here is where our mind plays tricks on us.
-It implants a message that it needs sugar for energy, when really it craves sugar for an endorphin high.
-One that sends off the same pleasure signals as any other drug, even that triggered by class A drugs, and we wonder why it's hard to give it up!
+However, it is important to remember that sugar does not provide the right nutrition for us.
+Instead, it actually robs our body of the nutrition it needs.
+But it DOES supply a sudden rush of energy, and here is where our mind plays tricks on us.
+We begin to feel that we need sugar for energy, when really we are just craving an endorphin high.
+Sugar actually triggers the same pleasure signals in our brain as class A drugs, and we wonder why it's hard to give it up!

 Now like all addictions, the first step is awareness.
-It is key to understanding why it is beneficial for us to reduce our sugar consumption as much as possible.
+It is key to understand why it is beneficial for us to reduce our sugar consumption as much as possible.

 Finding Awareness - HOW MUCH SUGAR?!